wengel-hm/mxck_ws/src/parking/README.md

 ### set_variables
 Initializes all state variables to their initial values.
-- Resets timers, distances, states, and flags
+- Resets timers, distances, states and flags

 ### parking_callback
 Callback function for ultrasonic sensor data.